-I wrote the following tribute to my mother, Joan Carlton Kemp, for a Charlotte, North Carolina, publication on February 18, 2018, the morning after she died at Moses Cone Hospital in Greensboro.
+I wrote the following tribute to my mom, Joan Carlton Kemp, for a Charlotte, North Carolina, publication on February 18, 2018, the morning after she died at Moses Cone Hospital in Greensboro.
 I’m reposting a truncated version of it this year in rembrance of her.
 She was a jewel.

 My mom proffered a simple, eight-word mantra when I was growing up: “You can do whatever you want to do.”